Below is a list of Wheeling High School clubs and activities.

 A portion of the education and responsibility of a Certified Athletic Trainer includes the prevention, treatment, first aid, and rehabilitation of athletic injuries.
-High School Student Aides assist the Certified Athletic Trainers in the these roles and are taught many aspects of prevention, treatment, first aid, and rehabilitation of injuries to assist the athletes in maintaining their playing status on their respective athletic teams.
+High School Student Aides assist the Certified Athletic Trainers in these roles and are taught many aspects of prevention, treatment, first aid, and rehabilitation of injuries to assist the athletes in maintaining their playing status on their respective athletic teams.
 Join the Wheeling High School Student Athletic Trainer club to be involved in an activity that will assist you in deciding whether to enter a career in the medical field, earn freshman, JV, and varsity awards like all of the other sports participants, and assist athletes in their process of recovering from an injury.

 Sponsor: Mara Leane

-Poms is an activity focused on promoting school spirit through performances at various sporting events.
+Poms is an activity focused on promoting school spirit through dance performances at various sporting events.
 There are two Pom squads at WHS, one for the fall season and one for the winter season.
 Tryouts are held in the spring for the following school year.
 Practices are held after school, and the members of the squad choreograph the routines.
 The squad performs at Varsity home football and basketball games and other sporting events.
 The winter team also competes as an IHSA sport.
 School assemblies and the Junior Wildcat Pom Clinic are also a part of our program.